The 5 top principles I've learned conducting User Experience Design at my own startup.

 A growing body of literature is showing that many of these techniques correlate with detrimental effects in society, such as increased depression rates, the erosion of meaningful relationships, and drastically reduced attention spans.
 Yet it’s also been shown that good that can be done!
 Some products have employed the same techniques to motivate better habits, such as exercising, eating better, or quitting smoking.
 And cognitive behavioral therapy is becoming more and more mainstream, helping people to lead more mentally healthy lives.

-Now, more than ever, it’s important to be aware that there are shades of morality in UX, and to make sure we’re doing it for the right reasons.
+Now, more than ever, it’s important to be aware that there are shades of morality in UX, and to make sure we know where we fall.